Skip to main content

 When enabled on other layers, the effect is applied by moving the anchor point into the [-180, 180] range.

-modelMatrix (Number[16], optional)
+modelMatrix (number[16], optional)

 An optional 4x4 matrix that is multiplied into the affine projection matrices used by shader project GLSL function and the Viewport's project and unproject JavaScript function.